lisa-rosenberg/lisa-rosenberg.github.io/_drafts/2019-00-00-how-we-can-inspire-kids-and-teens-for-it-with-workshops.md

 # Introduction
 One of the best things you can do in your job career is to share your experiences and knowledge with other people.
-Whether you introduce a new colleague to his future tasks, being a mentor or trainer, writing articles and giving talks about work related topics or leading a whole workshop for your colleagues - there are numerous possibilities to both educate and fascinate other people with your work.
+Whether you introduce a new colleague to his future tasks, being a mentor or trainer, writing articles or giving talks about work related topics or leading a whole workshop for your colleagues - there are numerous possibilities to both educate and fascinate other people with your work.

 A very special way to do this is by inspiring kids and teens to follow in your footsteps.
-This is what I recently do a lot in my free time by attending workshops for kids and teens as a mentor.
+This is what I recently do a lot in my free time by attending and organizing workshops for kids and teens as a mentor.

 In this article I want to write about my own experiences and why you absolutely should do the same thing :)!